StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 {% endtabs %}

 {% hint style="info" %}
-If this is disabled, the Autonomous Anomaly Detector will not be able to authenticate against the running StackState installation
+If this is disabled, the Autonomous Anomaly Detector will not be able to authenticate against the running StackState installation, unless you [manually create the cluster-wide resources](required_permissions.md#manually-creating-the-cluster-wide-resources)
 {% endhint %}

 ### Manually creating the cluster-wide resources